 Prototype Media Helmet for MobiPV Implemented Using MS HoloLens

 Augmented Reality (AR) technologies are the next step in Industry 5.0, bringing as-needed virtual information to the material world.
-Partnering with the VTT Technical Research Centre of Finland and Airbus D&S spacecraft manufacturing facility in Toulouse, Skytek has worked to deliver an AR solution that supports manufacturing and testing, eases maintenance activities in remote locations and facilitates novel ways of using AR for the replay of captured video and information.
+We partner with Finland’s VTT Technical Research Centre and Airbus D&S spacecraft manufacturing facility in Toulouse.
+Skytek has worked to deliver an AR solution that supports manufacturing and testing, eases maintenance activities in remote locations and facilitates novel ways of using AR to replay captured video and information.

 IPV: Tailoring Procedures and Tasks

-IPV is being used intensively on a day-to-day basis to provide advanced crew support.
+IPV is used intensively daily to provide advanced crew support.

-This project sought to streamline astronauts workflow to ensure that only steps that are actually required to perform an activity are provided to the astronaut.
+This project sought to streamline astronauts workflow to ensure that only steps required to perform an activity are provided to the astronaut.
 XTP allows ground support to quickly and easily tailor a task to optimise efficient astronaut task execution.

 E-Collaboration for Earth Observation